-Decades ago, the Maritimer had been the focus of many national news stories.
+Decades ago, the Maritimer had been the focus of scores of national news stories.
 Articles about him appeared in newspapers as well as on radio and television.
 He was, as they say, big news.

 The private get-together took place in late January 2018 in a hospital [‘somewhere in Alberta’] where the patient — Karl — was being treated for an aggressive form of lung cancer.

 Mr. Newsmaker — who’d smoked like a chimney for more than 30 years — doesn’t have long to go.
-Three, four months, who knows.
+Three months maybe, who knows.
 He likely won’t make it to his 82nd birthday in June.

 There was a quiet, commanding presence about the visitor, Pastor Wayne Land.
 The pastor reached over and shook hands with Karl who seemed pleasantly surprised he had visitors.